-Figure 51 aggregates the demand projections for the different sectors.
+Figure 52 aggregates the demand projections for the different sectors.
 The key observations are:

-- under the low price scenario aggregate gas demand grows strongly to reach over 250 PJ/year, surpassing the historic demand high reached in 2001; - under the medium price scenario aggregate gas demand is similar to recent levels; and

-• under the high price scenario aggregate gas demand declines gradually to settle at around 75 PJ/year.
+- under the low price scenario aggregate gas demand grows strongly to reach over 250 PJ/year, surpassing the historical demand high reached in 2001; - under the medium price scenario aggregate gas demand is similar to recent levels; and - under the high price scenario aggregate gas demand declines gradually to settle at around 75 PJ/year.

-Figure 51: Projected total annual gas demand
+Figure 52: Projected total annual gas demand

-Figure 52 below compares the projected level of demand in 2027 under the different price scenarios with historic demand for 2001 (the historic peak year of gas usage) and 2011 (the most recent year for which official data is available).
+Figure 53 below compares the projected level of demand in 2027 under the different price scenarios with historical demand for 2001 (the historical peak year of gas usage) and 2011 (the most recent year for which official data is available).